vittoriocataffo/A-Nonlinear-Model-Predictive-Control-Strategy-for-Autonomous-Racing-of-Scale-Vehicles/README.md

 As simple as `pip install opengen`.
 You might need to prepend `sudo` on some Linux systems.
 Note that OpEn requires Python **version 3.5 or newer**.
 You might, therefore, need to install it using `pip3 install opengen`.

-> OpEn may run on earlier versions of Python (as old as 2.7), but we cannot promise you that (the main difficulty being the installation of dependencies).
+> **Note** OpEn may run on earlier versions of Python (as old as 2.7), but we cannot promise you that (the main difficulty being the installation of dependencies).
 In that case, it is strongly recommend that you use `virtualenv`.
 To install OpEn in a virtual environment, using `virtualenv`, you first need to create such an environment, then activate it, and lastly, install `opengen` as above using `pip`.
 That is, you need to run:
 >
 >```
 >virtualenv -p python3.6 venv36